-The use of appropriate footwear by workers in community clinics and doctors' offices is essential to prevent trips, slips and falls.
-Workers should be encouraged to wear flat or low-heeled shoes with non-slip soles that offer good support.
+The use of appropriate footwear by homecare providers is essential to prevent trips, slips and falls.
+Workers should be required to wear flat shoes with non-slip soles that offer good support.
 (To prevent chemical exposure in the event of a spill, footwear should cover the entire foot and be of non-porous material.)
+In many cases, homecare providers use a pair of "indoor shoes" dedicated for work in client homes.